What you need to know

 A: You pay the required administrative fee to the DWS Operator Certification unit.
 You pay the exam fee to AMP.
 It is recommended to confirm the correct fee amount when scheduling the exam.

 Q: How do I schedule my certification exam?

 A: Applicants can schedule an appointment on-line (24 hours/7 days a week) or by calling AMP's PSI Candidate Support Center toll-free at 888-519-9901.

 Q: Where are the exam sites?

 A: The current exam locations in Oregon are located in Bend, Eugene, Klamath Falls, Medford, Salem, and Portland.
-The exam locations are subject to change; see AMP's website for all locations.
+The exam locations are subject to change; see AMP's PSI Candidate Services for all locations.

 Q: Are directions provided?